 Our ability to treat Azoospermia clearly depends on the cause of Azoospermia.
 A surgically correctable cause requires surgical correction, a hormonal deficit needs hormonal supplementation.
 Other causes require other complex management strategies.

-If you are suffering from Azoospermia the best thing to do would be is to visit an Andrologist for proper workup.
+At our clinic the management decisions for treating Azoospermia depends on the patients clinical work.
+If you are suffering from Azoospermia the best thing to do would be is to visit an Andrologist for a proper work up.

 Meet Dr. Shah at the Male Infertility & Sexual health Clinic